KevinDBrian/Surfs_Up/README.md

 ## Results:

-Using `sqlalchemy` I was able to generate a query session with the local database `hawaii.sqlite` to extract temp data specifically for the months of June and December.
+Using `sqlalchemy` I was able to generate a query session with the local database, `hawaii.sqlite`, to extract temp data specifically for the months of June and December.
 After retrieving the data, they were converted to lists then DataFrames to be easily read.

 The `june_temps_df` had 1,700 data points and the `dec_temps_df` had 19,550 data points.